memgraph/docs/docs/reference-guide/replication.md

 ```

 If you set the port of each REPLICA instance to `10000`, it will be easier to
-register replicas later on because the query for registering replicas uses the
+register replicas later on because the query for registering replicas uses port
-port 10000 as the default one.
+10000 as the default one.

 Otherwise, you can use any unassigned port between 1000 and 10000.

 ### Assigning the MAIN role

-The replication cluster should have only one MAIN instance in order to
+The replication cluster should only have one MAIN instance in order to avoid
-avoid errors in the replication system.
-If the original MAIN instance fails, you
+errors in the replication system.
+If the original MAIN instance fails, you can
-can promote a REPLICA instance to be the new MAIN instance by running the
+promote a REPLICA instance to be the new MAIN instance by running the following
-following query:
+query:

 ```plaintext
 SET REPLICATION ROLE TO MAIN;